-If alcohol consumption in terms of gallons of pure ethanol consumed per capital by year hasn’t increased, and has actually decreased, then what has been driving the increases in early stage liver disease?
-To understand this, you first need to understand that alcohol isn’t the only thing that can affect liver health like many people false believe.
-We allude to this in “Why we’re launching the Liver Habits Score™” by explaining that 75% of obese people have fatty liver disease.
+If alcohol consumption in terms of gallons of pure ethanol consumed per capita by year hasn’t increased, and has actually decreased, then what has been driving the increases in early stage liver disease?
+To understand this, you first need to understand that alcohol isn’t the only thing that can affect liver health like many people falsely believe.
+We allude to this in “Why we’re launching the Liver Habits Score” by explaining that 75% of obese people have fatty liver disease.
 The liver is inherently a “metabolic organ” and thus is affected significantly by diet and exercise, which of course, includes alcohol.
-We discuss this at length in our article titled: “Why all liver disease starts with liver fat.”
+We discuss this at length in our article titled: “Why most liver disease starts with liver fat”

 Look at the above BMI chart.
 If you’re not yet obese, it’s more likely that you are “overweight” (pre-obese) than “healthy”.
 While BMI is not a perfect measure of health—body fat % is much better as it can account for muscle mass—BMI is one of the most efficient ways to measure population data without the use of specialize machinery such as hydrostatic water weighing.

 There have been a lot of charts and graphs, so let’s quickly list everything we have discussed thus far:

 Well, if alcohol consumption (an undisputed cause of fatty liver) hasn’t materially increased at the same rate that obesity (another undisputed cause of fatty liver) has, the massive rise in fatty liver disease correlates strongly with rising obesity.